primeitclub/itc/README.md

 ### Contribute as a developer

--   Read [Local Installation Guide](#local-installation-guide) to set up the local development environment.
+-   Read [Local Installation Guide](#local-installation-guide) to set up the local development environment OR use [laravel sail](https://laravel.com/docs/9.x/sail#main-content).

 ### Used frameworks: